binkley/modern-java-practices/README.md

 **NOTE:** If you use a Gradle build, please see [this issue with Gradle PMD plugin](https://github.com/binkley/modern-java-practices/issues/54).
 Resolution is awaiting fixes upstream from this project.
-This blocks upgrading to Gradle 7.0 for now which is anticipated to resolve the CVE security failure.
-See unbroken-dome/gradle-testsets-plugin#117, and spotbugs/spotbugs/issues/724.
+This blocks upgrading to Gradle 7.0 for now because of an API incompatibility.
+See unbroken-dome/gradle-testsets-plugin#117, and spotbugs/spotbugs#724.

 **Modern Java/JVM Build Practices** is an article on modern Java/JVM projects with sample builds for